EdsonLuiz/next11static/README.md

 Now your code will be formated when you save any file.

 ## For Typescript projects
-To linting your TypeScript codebase is very simple, we need a parser and a plugin, but we have two options to achieve this.
+To Lint your TypeScript codebase is very simple, we need a parser and a plugin, but we have two options to achieve this.
 1. Not documentation based.
 The `eslint-config-next`, shipped with all next11 installation, takes care of the parser, we just need to install and configure the plugin.
     - Install